 - Apply sunscreen to any exposed areas and pack it to reapply.
 Bug spray might be good, too.

 - And don’t forget to hydrate.
-Pack a drink designed for hydration, like XS™ Sparkling+ Electrolytes Sparkling Water.
-It has more electrolytes than most sports drinks and helps replace electrolytes your body loses as you exercise.
+Pack a drink designed for hydration, like XS™ CocoWater Hydration Drink Mix .
+It helps replenish electrolytes your body loses as you exercise and delivers antioxidants like vitamins A, C and E.

 Just like riding a bike

-They learned what longtime cyclists have known for years – it’s a great workout.
-Biking can burn up to 400 calories an hour and ranks high as a cardio exercise.
-Cycling’s popularity is rolling strong into 2021, with some people finding they like logging their miles outside in the fresh air rather than in a spin class on a stationary bike.
+Biking is a great workout. it can burn up to 400 calories an hour and ranks high as a cardio exercise.
+And the warmer weather is a great reason to log miles outside in the fresh air rather than in a spin class or on a stationary bike in your basement.

-Group rides are also expected to gain more followers as newer cyclists find they like the social aspect of riding as part of a local club.
+Many people are also joining riding groups as newer cyclists find they like the social aspect of riding as part of a local club.

 Biking tips for beginners